Quva/sparkplug/README.md

 # Sparkplug
-Sparkplug is an adapter library for communicating with [Quva Analytics Service](http://quva.fi/product).
+Sparkplug is an adapter library for communicating with [Quva Flow](http://quva.fi/product).
 Sparkplug currently supports sending messages as JSON and XML objects to our REST API.
 Sparkplug features a full suite of routines for validating the contents of the messages prior to sending them.

 ## Installation